Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 33 - PostgreSQL/33.16 - Permalist Project/README.md

 The update functionality is handled in the `/edit` POST route.
 The form submits the updated item title and the item id as hidden inputs.

 Use an SQL `UPDATE` statement to set the `title` column to the new value where the `id` matches the submitted id.
 After updating, redirect to the home route to refresh the list.

+## Deleting Items

+The delete action is triggered by checking a checkbox associated with an item.
+The checkbox has an `onchange` event that submits the form to the `/delete` POST route.

+The checkbox input includes the item id as its value, so the server knows which item to delete.
+In the `/delete` route, retrieve the id and run an SQL `DELETE FROM` statement where the `id` matches.

+After deletion, redirect to the home route to refresh the list.
+Errors are logged if any occur.